-An employee development plan is a structured map for improving an employee’s knowledge and competencies so that they can perform better in their existing position or even acquire new skills to perform better in a similar or different role.
+An employee development plan is a process of improving your employee’s knowledge and competencies so that they can perform better in their existing position or even acquire new skills to perform efficiently in a similar or different role.

 There are two important aspects to keep in mind here.
-One, the goal of every employee development plan is to acquire new skills.
-This does not mean that the employee’s main goal should be to jump up in the hierarchy.
-Instead, you could also focus on acquiring new, additional skills which would allow them to make a lateral move to another (un)related department.
+One, the goal of every employee development plan is to help your people acquire new skills, enabling them to make a lateral move to another department.

-The second thing to keep in mind is that there is no universal development plan or even a development plan for a specific department.
-These plans have to be customized according to a specific role, or better yet, one person in particular.
-In that way, it will have the biggest chances of success.
+The second thing to keep in mind is that there is no universal development plan or one that is designed for a specific department.
+These plans have to be customised to a specific role, or to one employee in particular.
+Only this way, your development plan will touch new heights of success.

 As you can see, there are quite a few important benefits of creating an employee development plan.
 With that in mind, let’s go through some practical steps in creating and maintaining one in your company.

-The good news is, creating a great professional development plan is nothing complex and all it takes is going through a series of steps.
-While every plan will differ based on your industry, company, role, and specific employee, there are some universal steps that you can take too.
+Creating a great professional development plan is not at all complex.
+All it takes is going through a series of structured steps.
+While every plan will differ based on your industry, company, role, and specific employee, here are some universal steps you can begin with.

 This is a crucial step for your company’s future and your development plans, so it naturally goes first.
 This entails taking a good look into your plans for the upcoming months and years and seeing what needs to be done and how.
-Take some time for this step because you will need to ask yourself quite a few questions and come up with honest answers.
-These questions include:
+Give yourself some time for this step and ask questions like:

-Once you have an honest answer to all of these questions, you’ll have a great starting point, not just for one employee’s development plan, but for an entire department or organization too.
+Once you have an honest answer to all of these questions, you’ll have a great starting point, not just for one employee’s development plan, but for an entire department in your organisation.

-While every employee development plan eventually benefits the organization, you have to start from the employee.
+Before you start planning an employee development program, you need to understand the needs of your employees first.
 If they’re not on board with the program, they will not stick with the proposed activities and you’ll be wasting both time and money.

-Once you know your organization’s main goals, sit down with the individual employee(s) and tell them what the plans are.
-You can’t take any shortcuts here and put employees into groups or use template plans for two or more employees.
-The more personalized the plan, the higher the chances of success.
+Once you recognise your organisation’s goals, sit down with every employee(s) and discuss your plans with them.
+The more personalised the plan, the higher the chances of success.

-As mentioned, sit down with the employee to ask them a series of questions regarding their personal, needs and goals within the company.
+Sit down with your employees and ask them a series of questions regarding their personal needs and goals within the company.
 These can include: